Ski Mask the Slump God: Juice Wrld

 In early 2018, Goulbourne befriended rising rapper Juice Wrld.
-The two went on to collaborate on the track "Nuketown", which became Goulbourne's highest charting song on the Billboard Hot 100.
+The two went on to collaborate on the track "Nuketown", which became Goulbourne's highest-charting song on the Billboard Hot 100.
 It was announced that the two were working on a mixtape titled Evil Twins, but the project never released.
 In 2019, following the release of Juice Wrld's second album, the two embarked on the Death Race for Love Tour together along with Cole Bennett of Lyrical Lemonade.

 On December 8, 2019, Juice Wrld died from an opioid-induced seizure.
 Goulbourne reacted emotionally to the news of the rapper's death.
 Goulbourne was present at Juice Wrld's funeral later that month.

 Aftermath

 The death of his two best friends in a span of eighteen months had a profound impact on Goulbourne.
 Following XXXTentacion's death, Goulbourne honored him multiple times during his own concerts; Goulbourne met XXXTentacion's son, Gekyume Onfroy, for the first time in person at a show.

-Controversies

-Concert incidents

-During a concert at The Fonda Theatre, Los Angeles, on April 11, 2017, Goulbourne was pushed off stage and then assaulted by an associate of rapper Rob Stone.
-The attack was said to be instigated by an ongoing feud between the two rappers, starting when Goulbourne refused to leave the stage during Stone's opening act.
-Rob Stone was kicked off the remainder of Desiigner's Outlet Tour.

-During a concert on August 10, 2018, in Austin, Texas, Goulbourne asked the crowd for a moment of silence for his murdered friend XXXTentacion.
-An audience member heckled, "Fuck X, that woman-beating piece of shit!"
-Goulbourne threatened the audience member and told the rest of the audience to "fuck his ass up", leading to a melee fight.
-While the crowd was beating the man, Goulbourne played one of XXXTentacion's most popular songs, "Look at Me" before the venue's security dispersed the disturbance and escorted the man outside of the venue.

-Legal issues

-In 2014, Goulbourne was sent to a juvenile detention center for possession of marijuana.
-Goulbourne was arrested for driving with a suspended license, driving without a license, and robbery in August 2016.
-He was later released on bail.
+After Juice WRLD's untimely death, Goulbourne continued to honor Juice WRLD and XXXTentacion in Rolling Loud.